david4u17/Tax-Calculator/README.md

 <br>

-  - If user has not entered this value and clicks on submit, show a error icon hovering over which should show that input field is mandatory
+  - If user has not entered any value and clicks on submit, show a error icon hovering over which should show that input field is mandatory

 ![Passing Tests](screenshots/Screenshot3.png)